Freedom of Information Act (FOIA)

 What do I include in my FOIA request?

 Clearly state, in writing, your request for documents under the Freedom of Information Act.
 Describe the records you are seeking as specifically as possible.
 Include any details you may have regarding the time, place, persons, events, subjects, or any other information which will assist in the search for specific documents.
 This will help with processing time and provide a quicker response.
 Include a daytime phone number and mailing address as frequently, the FOIA staff need to contact you with questions regarding requests.
-All requests must be made in writing.
+All requests must be made in writing and submitted in English.

 NOTE: The FOIA does not require agencies to do research, analyze data, answer written questions, or create records in order to respond to a request.